Elasticsearch vs. CloudSearch: What’s the main difference?

 In Amazon CloudSearch, the service itself takes care of the whole backup process, once again sparing users the bother.
 Unlike Elasticsearch, where users must manually run the restore activity from backed up indexes, CloudSearch does it automatically.

 In Elasticsearch, adding or deleting nodes within a cluster must be done manually.
-If the cluster instances are upgraded – i.e. vertical scaling – then you’ll need to run through the set up process from scratch.
+If the cluster instances are upgraded – i.e. vertical scaling – then you’ll need to run through the setup process from scratch.
 Old data must be backed up and restored to the new cluster.
-In the case of horizontal scaling, where servers are added or removed from cluster, cluster rebalancing and resharding is mandatory.
+In the case of horizontal scaling, where servers are added or removed from the cluster, cluster rebalancing and resharding are mandatory.
 These, too, are manual processes.
 Users need to be very careful during the process.

 Amazon CloudSearch, on the other hand, has built-in scaling and upgrade tools.
 When a server in a CloudSearch service reaches its threshold, it automatically upgrades to the next larger instance type.
 And when the capacity goes beyond the largest available instance types, the index is partitioned into multiple instances.

 In Elasticsearch, there are cluster monitoring tools like Marvel which allow a user to send RESTful queries to check cluster health.
 Another product called Watcher provides an alerting mechanism.
 These tools are all provided by Elasticsearch itself.
 Users can, of course, also bring their own monitoring tools, like SPM or the New Relic plugin for Elasticsearch to keep an eye on their clusters.